 tower bridge | stephen & antonio

-I first met Stephen & Antonio at their wedding venue ‘ The Dickesn Inn’ at Tower Bridge for an engagement photo shoot.
-It was a pleasure to meet them and we had a good chat abouth their plans, we got on well and had a short engagement photo session which went well.
+I first met Stephen & Antonio at their wedding venue ‘ The Dickens Inn’ at Tower Bridge for an engagement photo shoot.
+It was a pleasure to meet them and we had a good chat about their plans.
+We got on well and had a short engagement photo session.

 Absolutely wonderful experience.
 Of all the people we worked with for the wedding, the most pleasant experience by far was working with Michael on the photography.
 He was friendly, communicative and had a real passion for what he did.
 I look forward to using him for my next wedding 😉 Pro tip: Take Michael’s photo booth offer as well as the standard package.
 It was great fun and resulted in some great pictures. – Stephen, Sept 2019

 On their wedding day, the photography started at finished at The Dickens Inn, St Katherine’s Dock which is such a photogenic venue, steeped in London’s shipping history.

 It has iconic features inside and out including oak beams & flowers hanging outside.
 The pair arrived separately, greeted by their pals, and immediately moved to say their I do’s in the ‘Dickens Suite’ upstairs.
 I love the way they both looked so super cool, and it was clear they were v much loved by their friends and family.
 It was a really touching celebration.